05 November 2009

 No Standing is a private company offering residential and business pickups in Cape Town for a small fee

-is an initiative by government to collect household recyclable waste
+Think Twice is an initiative by government to collect household recyclable waste

-s another company that has a very convenient drop off at the back of Bayside Center in Tableview.
+Wasteplan is another company that has a very convenient drop off at the back of Bayside Center in Tableview.
 Very convenient because they have a team that will separate everything for you.
 They also collect for a small fee.

 Here is a handy grid with all the depots and contact details in Cape Town at the local government website